jessesquires/JSQMessagesViewController/Documentation/contributor_onboarding.md

 ### Managing documentation

-Having high quality documentation and 100% coverage has a significant on the project's success.
+Having high quality documentation and 100% coverage has a significant impact on the project's success.

 Always add new docs for new public APIs and keep them up-to-date.
 Use existing docs and Apple's docs for Cocoa as guidelines for writing great documentation.